I spent years fighting a war I couldn’t win.

 Acceptance without expectations = Happiness

 Simple on paper.
-Brutal in practice.
+Hard in practice.

 Acceptance means seeing what is without the editorial commentary.
 Your business didn’t grow as fast as you hoped.
 Your relationship ended.
 Your body isn’t what it used to be.
 Your parents are aging.
 The world feels chaotic.